PIno-1963/pneumonia-detection/README.md

    ```
 2. Open the project in your Java IDE (Eclipse, IntelliJ, etc.).

-3. Configure the database connection in the src/main/resources/application.properties file.
+3. Configure the database connection in the Db.properties file.

+4. Change uploadDirectory (in src/main/java/com/example/pnuemonia_detection/PatientCreateAccountServlet.java) to your desired local directory.

-4. Deploy the project on your local Apache Tomcat server
+5. Deploy the project on your local Apache Tomcat server

 ## Database Setup